ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/create.rst

     {
         "caseId": 1,
         "name": "Create Meeting Notes Folder",
-        "description": "If Case listed a Severity of High or Critical, create a Meeting Notes folder inside the Case folder.", "dueDate": "2022-03-29T12:15:00Z",
+        "description": "If the Case listed a Severity of High or Critical, create a Meeting Notes folder inside the Case folder.", "dueDate": "2022-03-29T12:15:00Z",
         "workflowPhase": 1,
         "workflowStep": 2